 The heating seasonal performance factor (HSPF) of any packaged central heat pump with a nominal cooling capacity not greater than 65,000 Btu/hr.
-If this value is not entered by the user, the rules processor will assign a default value approximately equal to the minimum value allowed by the Standards.
+If this value is not entered by the user, the rules processor will assign a value of 7.7 for any unit served with single phase electric power, 6.8 for all other split systems, and 6.8 for all other rooftop units.
+If the user has not input a value for C-COP47, the rules processor will automatically calculate a value for C-COP47 according according to requirements of the Title 24 Alternative Calculation Methods Approval Manual.